 You don’t have to worry about the mercury in vaccines

 Some vaccines do use a preservative called thimerosal, which contains ethylmercury, but there’s been no evidence showing it can cause harm in the low doses you’d find in an immunization.
 The compound is used as a preservative in multi-dose vaccines to prevent them from getting contaminated, says Dr. Edwards.
 The name can be easily confused with methylmercury, which is not found in vaccines.
 Methylmercury can damage the central nervous system—but again, it’s not found in vaccines.
 It is, however, found in fish from air pollution that settles in water.
 The body gets rid of ethylmercury way faster than methylmercury, making it less likely to do damage .
 Even so, ethylmercury was taken out of childhood vaccines in 2001 to ease any concerns.

 You’re helping everyone when you get vaccinated

 Vaccinations contribute to a healthier community.
 People with weakened immune systems—and those for whom a vaccine may not be as effective or even recommended—can be in danger if they run into someone who is sick.
 When everyone keeps up with vaccinations, we prevent outbreaks that could have numerous fatalities.
 “We know that if we have a population that is vaccinated, then it reduces the ability of the virus to spread,” says Dr. Edwards.
 “If everyone around us vaccinated, we can really cut down remarkably the spread of the infection.”
 That’s called herd immunity.
-Experts are hoping this will be one benefit of an eventual Covid-19 vaccine.
+Here’s what you should know about Covid-19 herd immunity.

 There is no such thing as “hot lots”